akshayKhot/akshayKhot.github.io/_posts/2021-2-24-programming-music.md

 tags: programming personal
 ---

-What music do you listen to while programming?

 For the last few weeks, I have been programming while listening to the Harry Potter theme.
 It has done wonders for my productivity.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jATVgJ_grys" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>